 Like nearly all other carnivorous plants, South American Drosera love light.
 When under enough light, most will color up with a gorgeous pink/red hue.
 However, if increasing your light levels, make sure to acclimate the plants.

 All South American species appreciate high humidity.
 My plants do well with 65% humidity during the day and around 100% humidity at night.
 As long as humidity levels are above 60%, there shouldn't be a problem with most species.
 Some growers claim to have acclimated Drosera graomogolensis to windowsill humidity.

-These plants have long roots, and as a result should be grown in tall pots.
-I use 8" tall pots intended for tree saplings, but anything over 4 or 5" should be sufficient.
+These plants have long roots, and as a result should be grown in tall pots; I have had 0.5" D. graomogolensis plants with 5" roots.
+I use 8" tall pots to allow for ample root growth, but anything over 4 or 5" should be sufficient.
 As far as media goes, growers have had success with pretty much every type of typical CP media (peat/sand, LFS, living sphagnum, etc.) It's best to pick a media that suits your conditions.
 What do I mean by this?
 Living sphagnum typically keeps roots cooler than a peat mix.
 So, if you have warmer conditions than you like, it would be advantageous to use living sphagnum instead of peat.
 Experimentation is probably required to find the best media for your conditions.

 Like all other sundews, feeding South American Drosera will greatly increase their growth.
 However, be careful not to use large pieces of food, as these often damage and burn leaves.
 Some CPs are tolerant of being fertilized through their roots, but these plants ARE NOT!